-580.9 Records and statistics.
+582.9 Records and statistics.

-- (a) Case records. - (1) There shall be an individual record for each person admitted to the psychiatric inpatient unit. - (2) Each case record shall include: - (i) legal admission documents; - (ii) identifying information on the individual and their[his] family, and, as applicable, guardian; - (iii) source of referral, date of commencing service and name of staff member carrying overall responsibility for treatment and care; - (iv) initial, intercurrent and final diagnoses, including psychiatric, alcohol or substance [ab]use disorder or intellectual [mental retardation] or developmental disability diagnoses in official terminology; - (v) reports of all diagnostic examinations and evaluations, including findings and conclusions; - (vi) reports of all special studies performed, including X-rays, clinical laboratory tests, [clinical] developmental and psychological testing, electroencephalograms, psychometric tests; - (vii) record of communication with family, outpatient providers, and other significant sources of collateral information; - (viii) the individual written plan of care, treatment and rehabilitation prepared in accordance with section 580.6(a)(2) of this Part; - (ix[viii]) progress notes that are written, signed, and dated by all staff members having significant participation in the program of treatment and care; - ([i]x) summaries of case conferences and special consultations; - (xi) notes which relate to special circumstances and untoward incidents including but not limited to, the use of any seclusion or restraints; - (x_i) dated and signed prescriptions or orders for all medications with notation of termination dates: - (xiii) a closing summary of the course of treatment and care; - (xiv[i]) autopsy findings if an autopsy is performed; [and] - (xv[iii]) documentation of any referrals within the hospital or to another agency; and - (xvi) documentation of voluntary or involuntary status and other information as requested by the office.
+- (a) Case records. - (1) There shall be an individual record for each person admitted to the hospital. - (2) Each case record shall include: - (i) legal admission documents; - (ii) identifying information on the individual and their[his] family, and as applicable, guardian; - (iii) source of referral, date of commencing service and name of staff member carrying overall responsibility for treatment and care; - (iv) initial, intercurrent and final diagnoses including psychiatric, alcohol or substance [ab]use disorder, or intellectual [mental retardation] or developmental disability diagnoses in official terminology; - (v) reports of all diagnostic examinations and evaluations, including findings and conclusions; - (vi) reports of all special studies performed, including X-ray, clinical laboratory tests, [clinical] developmental and psychological testing, electroencephalograms, and psychometric tests; - (vii) record of communication with family, outpatient providers, and other significant sources of collateral information; - (viii) the individual written plan of care, treatment and rehabilitation prepared in accordance with section 582.6(a)(2) of this Part; - (ix[viii]) progress notes written, dated, and signed by all staff members having significant participation in the program of treatment and care; - ([i]x) summaries of case conferences and special consultations; - (xi) notes which relate to special circumstances and untoward incidents including but not limited to, the use of any seclusion or restraints; - (x_i) dated and signed prescriptions or orders for all medications, with notation of termination dates; - (xiii) a closing summary of the course of treatment and care; - (xiv[i]) autopsy findings if an autopsy is performed; [and] - (xv[iii]) documentation of any referrals within the hospital or to another agency; and

+(xvi) documentation of voluntary or involuntary status and other information as requested by the office.

-- (b) [Patient] Individual records shall be safeguarded for confidentiality and accessible only to authorized persons, and shall be otherwise maintained in accordance with applicable State and Federal laws and regulations governing the privacy of individually identifying health information. - (c) Statistical records and reports. - (1) Such statistical and case record information shall be prepared and maintained as may be necessary for optimally effective operation of the unit and as may be required by the [O]office. - (2) Admissions, discharges and other statistical and case record information shall be reported to the [O]office as required and in a form and format designated by the [O]office. - (3) Statistical reporting shall be the responsibility of an appropriately qualified employee whose name and title shall be made known to the [O]office. - (4) Summaries of statistical information shall be reviewed at least annually by the governing body.
+- (b) Patient records shall be safeguarded for confidentiality and be accessible only to authorized persons and shall be otherwise maintained in accordance with applicable State and Federal laws and regulations governing the privacy of individually identifying health information. - (c) Statistical records and reports. - (1) Such statistical and case record information shall be prepared and maintained as may be necessary for optimally effective operation of the hospital, and as may be required by the office. - (2) Admissions, discharges and other statistical and case record information shall be reported to the office as required and in a form and format designated by the Office.
+Statistical reporting shall be the responsibility of an appropriately qualified employee, whose name and title shall be made known to the [O]office. - (3) Summaries of statistical information shall be reviewed at least annually by the governing body.

-580.10 Community relations.
+582.10 Community relations.

-- (a) The unit shall integrate its services with other services of the hospital and with other relevant community services for purposes of providing comprehensive and coordinating care. - (b) The governing body shall assure the availability of necessary services not provided by the psychiatric inpatient unit itself.
-In determining necessity, the governing body shall take account of social work services, clinical laboratory services, special medical or surgical diagnostic or treatment services, integrated [dual disorder]care services, psychiatric partial hospitalization, psychiatric outpatient services and rehabilitation services, and care management services. - (c) The unit shall participate appropriately in local, areawide, regional and State planning related to treatment programs for persons with mental [disabilities]illness. - (d) Significant changes in the psychiatric hospital program shall take into account studies of needs and resources in the geographic area served by the [psychiatric] hospital.
+- (a) The hospital shall integrate its services with other relevant community services for purposes of providing comprehensive and coordinated care. - (b) The hospital shall assure, through agreements with other community resources, the availability of necessary services not provided at the hospital.
+In determining necessity, the hospital shall take account of clinical laboratory services, special medical, diagnostic or treatment services, partial hospitalization, care management and rehabilitation services. - (c) The hospital shall participate appropriately in local, areawide, regional and State planning related to treatment programs for persons with mental [disabilities]illness. - (d) Significant changes in the hospital program shall take into account studies of needs and resources in the geographic area served by the hospital.

-580.11 [Behavioral health] Managed Care O[o] rganizations.
+582.11 [Behavioral health] Managed Care organizations.

-The facility shall cooperate with [designated] managed care [regional behavioral health] organizations.
+The facility shall cooperate with [designated] Managed Care [regional behavioral health] organizations (MCO).
 Such cooperation shall include, but not be limited to: